Solving The Travelling Salesman Problem Using A Single Qubit: Theory

 \textbf{\RNum{1}.
 Encoding the cities on the Bloch sphere}.
 The key issue for this type of encoding is to preserve the relative distances between all the pairs of cities when translating them from a 2D plane to a sphere \cite{robinson2006sphere}.
-A careful mapping similar to the inverse-stereographic projection \cite{Lisle_Leyshon_2004} is required and one such mapping is given here to encode TSP onto a Bloch sphere.
+A careful mapping similar to the inverse-stereographic projection \cite{Lisle_Leyshon_2004} is required and one such mapping is given here to encode TSP onto a Bloch sphere with the sub-steps mentioned in Fig.~\ref{fig_flow}.

-Each block in the routing chart corresponds to a quantum state $\ket{P_{kl}}$ (both the states with $k=l$ and $k\neq l$) on the Bloch sphere (in Fig.~\ref{fig2}(b)).
+Each rectangle (and circle) in the routing chart corresponds to a quantum state $\ket{P_{kl}}$ (both the states with $k=l$ and $k\neq l$) on the Bloch sphere (in Fig.~\ref{fig2}(b)).
 Any such state $\ket{P_{kl}}$ with Cartesian coordinates $(x_{kl},y_{kl},z_{kl})$ on a unit sphere is expressed in the computational basis as,

 with $R=1$, $\xi_{kl} = \cos^{-1}{z_{kl}}$ and $\phi_{kl} = \text{sign}(y_{kl}) \cdot \arccos(x_{kl}/\sqrt{x_{kl}^2+y_{kl}^2})$ are its spherical coordinates.
 For an $n$-city problem, the states $\{\ket{P_{11}}, \ket{P_{22}}, \ket{P_{33}},..., \ket{P_{nn}}\}$ are placed on the equator of the Bloch sphere, shown as the orange points in Fig.~\ref{fig2}(b).
 These states divide the equator into $n$ equal parts with the initial state placed arbitrarily.
 From each of the equator states $\ket{P_{ii}}$, $n$-geodesic curves are constructed by connecting them to one of the poles $P_0$.
 On each of the geodesic curves ($P_{ii}-P_0$), states $\ket{P_{ij}}~\forall j\neq i$ (green points in Fig.~\ref{fig2}(b)) are placed such that the geometric distance between $\ket{P_{ii}}$ and $\ket{P_{ij}}$ on the unit sphere corresponds to the relative distance $s_{ij}$ between the cities $c_i$ and $c_j$ for all $j\neq i$.
 For example, in Fig.~\ref{fig2}(b), the states $\ket{P_{12}},\ket{P_{13}},\ket{P_{14}}$ are placed on the $P_{11}-P_0$ curve.
 The geometric distance from any point on the equator to the pole is $\pi/2$, so the scaled distances must be less than or equal to $\pi/2$.
 For implementing our algorithm we initialize the system with the quantum state $\ket{P_{11}}$ on the Bloch sphere, also shown by the first rectangular orange box in Fig.~\ref{fig2}(a). \\